bruno-lang/bruno-lang.github.io/learn/index.md

 systems while software attempts to solve problems of continually increasing size accompanied by an equally increase of complexity to control.
-It is my believe that a programming system must enable **operative modularisation** and **local reasoning** to let programmers succeed to divide and conquer large(r) software systems.
+It is my believe that a programming system must enable **operative modularisation** and **local reasoning** to let programmers succeed in dividing and conquering large(r) software systems.

 To ease reasoning the possibilities must be restrictable to be effectively simplified.
-Through expressing what is impossible the programmer limits what needs to be considered and understood.
+By expressing what is impossible the programmer limits what needs to be considered and understood.
 Impossibility allows to imply logical consequences and thereby opens possibilities of simplification and optimisation[^why-restrictions].